 If you want to start a good habit, such as logging what you eat or starting an exercise program, you can use information you learn in this book to help you develop that habit.
 If you have a habit you'd like to stop or change, such as smoking or being unproductive, you can use information you learn in this book to help you change that habit into a habit that gives you better rewards.

-The Power of Habit is a fairly quick read and includes numerous examples of how individuals and businesses have used the power of habit to improve themselves, their relationships, efficiency, productivity and the bottom line.
+The Power of Habit is a fairly quick read.
+It includes numerous examples of how individuals and businesses have used the power of habit to improve themselves, their relationships, efficiency, productivity and the bottom line.
 You don't have to be self employed or a business person to benefit from the information in this book.
 It is also great for improving yourself physically and emotionally as well as your relationships with other people.